Minneapolis police chief takes on union, promises reform

 Arradondo, the city’s first African American police chief, joined the Minneapolis Police Department in 1989 as a patrol officer, eventually working his way up to precinct inspector and head of the Internal Affairs Unit, which investigates officer misconduct allegations.
 Along the way, he and four other black officers successfully sued the department for discrimination in promotions, pay and discipline.

-He was promoted to assistant chief in early 2017, then became chief later that year, after his predecessor was fired for the way she handled the fatal police shooting of a Justine Ruszczyk Damond, an Australian native who had called 911 to report a possible sexual assault behind her home.
+He was promoted to assistant chief in early 2017, then became chief later that year, after his predecessor was fired for the way she handled the fatal police shooting of Justine Ruszczyk Damond, an Australian native who had called 911 to report a possible sexual assault behind her home.

 Many hoped Arradondo could change the culture of a department that critics said too frequently used excessive force and discriminated against people of color.
-Arradondo spoke of restoring trust during his swearing-in ceremony and made some quick changes, including toughening the department’s policy on use of body cameras.
+Arradondo made some quick changes, including toughening the department’s policy on use of body cameras.
 But critics have continued to call for more change.